 Most decisions involve some form of memory.
-Decades of research has focused on understanding how one kind of memory, about the summary statistics of a task or environment, are employed in the service of evaluating choice options, either through incremental learning of stimulus-outcome associations, or via extracting regularities present in the structure of the environment (Balleine, 2007; Daw et al., 2011; Dayan, 1993; Gläscher et al., 2010; Tolman, 1948).
+Decades of research has focused on understanding how one kind of memory, about the summary statistics of a task or environment, are employed in the service of evaluating choice options, either through incremental learning of stimulus-outcome associations or via extracting regularities present in the structure of the environment (Balleine, 2007; Daw, 2011; Dayan, 1993; Gläscher et al., 2010; Tolman, 1948).
 These types of memories are differentiated by their distinct representational properties and divergent neural substrates (Dolan & Dayan, 2013; Poldrack & Packard, 2003; Yin & Knowlton, 2006).
-Critically, however, they share in common a reliance on extensive experience - often measured within a narrowly controlled, highly repetitive laboratory task - in order to learn usable statistics (Behrens et al., 2007; Daw et al., 2011).
-This leaves open the question of how decisions are made on the basis of little direct experience (Lengyel & Dayan, 2008), or in complex environments from which it may be intractable to extract sufficiently detailed regularities (Kaelbling et al., 1998; Silver & Veness, 2010) - as in many real-world decisions faced by humans and animals (Lake et al., 2015; Lien & Cheng, 2000; Niv et al., 2015).
+Critically, however, they share in common a reliance on extensive experience-often measured within a narrowly controlled, highly repetitive laboratory task-to learn usable statistics (Behrens et al., 2007; Daw, Gershman, Seymour, Dayan, & Dolan, 2011).
+This leaves open the question of how decisions are made based on little direct experience (Lengyel & Dayan, 2008), or in complex environments from which it may be intractable to extract sufficiently detailed regularities (Kaelbling et al., 1998; Silver & Veness, 2010)-as in many real-world decisions faced by humans and animals (Lake et al., 2015; Lien & Cheng, 2000; Niv et al., 2015).